-The Company's financial instruments consist of cash, amounts receivable other than GST receivable, deposit, reclamation deposit, accounts payable and accrued liabilities and loan payable.
-The fair values of the Company's cash, amounts receivable other than GST receivable, deposit and accounts payable and accrued liabilities approximate the carrying amounts due to the short-term maturities of these instruments.
+The Company's financial instruments consist of cash and cash equivalents, amounts receivable other than GST receivable, deposit, reclamation deposit, accounts payable and accrued liabilities and loan payable.
+The fair values of the Company's cash and cash equivalents, amounts receivable other than GST receivable, deposit and accounts payable and accrued liabilities approximate the carrying amounts due to the short-term maturities of these instruments.